csc-training/geocomputing/R/puhti/README.md

 In the array job example the idea is that the R script will run one process for every given input file as opposed to running a for loop within the script.
 That means that the R script has to read the file to be processed from commandline  argument.

 * [02_array/array_batch_job.sh](02_array/array_batch_job.sh) array job batch file.
 Changes compared to simple serial job:
     * `--array` parameter is used to tell how many jobs to start.
-Value 1-3 in this case means that `$SULRM_ARRAY_TASK_ID` variable will be from 1 to 3, which means we will use sed to read first three lines from our `mapsheets.txt` file and start three jobs for those files.
+Value 1-3 in this case means that `$SULRM_ARRAY_TASK_ID` variable will be from 1 to 3.
+With `sed` read first three lines from `mapsheets.txt` file and start a job for each input file.
 	* Output from each job is written to `array_job_out_<array_job_id>.txt` and `array_job_err_<array_job_id>.txt` files.
 	* Memory and time allocations are per job.
-	* The mapsheet name is provided as an argument in the batch job script to the R script.
+	* The image name is provided as an argument in the batch job script to the Python script.

 * [02_array/Contours_array.R](02_array/Contours_array.R).
-    * R script reads the input DEM file from a parameter, which is set inside the batch job file.
+    * R script reads the input DEM file from the argument, which is set inside the batch job file.
-	* For looped has been removed, because now each job calculates one file.
+	* For looped has been removed, each job calculates only one file.

 * Submit the array job
 ```